oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

 1. Create **HR01.EMP** table in source database.

-   We will create a user called **HR01** and a table called **EMP** under PDB called **ORCLPDB** in the source database.
+   You will create a user called **HR01** and a table called **EMP** under PDB called **ORCLPDB** in the source database.

-   This is to enable us to perform a quick check on the success of database migration.
+   This is to enable you to perform a quick check on the success of database migration.

    a.
 Login to source database server.